Purpose

 1-4 Focus Areas for GrowthChapter works with FSL Chapter Coach to create a Goal Achievement Plan addressing the focus area(s) for growth

-5 or more Focus Areas for Growth (Consecutive Years with No Improvement)Chapter made insufficient progress toward minimum standards and must participate in a restorative circle with their FSL Chapter Coach, Director of FSL, respective governing council president and peer accountability officer, chapter advisor, inter/national organization representative, and any other relevant stakeholder to demonstrate commitment to remain recognized at Iowa.
-Following the restorative circle, FSL and the respective governing council will determine the status of the chapter moving forward.
+Chapter made insufficient progress toward minimum standards and must participate in a structured dialogue with their FSL Chapter Coach, Director of FSL, respective governing council president and peer accountability officer, chapter advisor, inter/national organization representative, and any other relevant stakeholders to demonstrate commitment to remain recognized at Iowa.
+Following the discussion, FSL will determine the status of the chapter moving forward.
 University recognition may be withdrawn.
 If recognition is not withdrawn, specific requirements will be developed that are designed to help the chapter address the most significant deficiencies.
-Failure to adhere to these requirements will result in loss of recognition.
+Failure to adhere to these requirements can result in loss of recognition.

 Goal Achievement Plan

-Fraternity and Sorority Life at the University of Iowa believes that a high functioning and successful chapter is one that has a vision and path toward goal achievement, and this is a tool that will aid in that process.
+Fraternity and Sorority Life at the University of Iowa believes that a high-functioning and successful chapter is one that has a vision and path toward goal achievement, and this is a tool that will aid in that process.
 In this process chapters will review data from the previous calendar year and create a Goal Achievement Plan that addresses areas for growth for the upcoming calendar year.
 The data provided in a final report in February will serve as a yearly benchmark of successes and areas of opportunity for chapter leaders to review historical data and trends and compare their progress from year to year.
 The purpose of the Goal Achievement Plan is to ensure chapters remain relevant to their inter/national organization, governing council, and the University of Iowa by setting goals that address each area for growth.

 item to be submittedmethod of submissiondeadline for submission

-Goal Achievement Plan24Engage FormMarch 1
+Goal Achievement Plan27Engage FormMarch 1

-24 Once the Goal Achievement Plan has been submitted, please set up a meeting with your FSL Chapter Coach to review.
+27 Once the Goal Achievement Plan has been submitted, please set up a meeting with your FSL Chapter Coach to review.
 The Goal Achievement Plan will also be shared with chapter advisors and inter/national partners.